abergasov/altt/2/README.md

   * In the event of a service failure, there are other numbers available in the sequential sequence, so there is no need for a backup.
 * **Observer**: service which observe storage clusters state and change **TopologySC** if it need.
 On new cluster join into system - consistent hash circle should be rebalanced and **TopologySC** should be updated.
 * **Onboarder**: service is responsible for registering new users and deploying personalized smart contracts for each user.
 It also stores the associated contract address for each user in the database.
+* **Contract caching**: service load state of smart contracts and cache it in memory.
+This service should be used by all other services to get state of smart contract as middleware.
+  * for new changes of **AppSC** or **TopologySC** smart contract it cat subscribe to events of contract
+  * any new changes to **UserSC** should also use this service as middleware, so it can update state of smart contract in cache

 ### Detailed design